Qwik can achieve this performance no matter how large your application gets. The above numbers were achieved with some cool technology including:

 Qwik keeps all of its state in DOM, which means that Qwik itself is stateless.
 The stateless property allows for the lazy loading of content below the fold.

 The above is very difficult to do with existing frameworks but is trivial with Qwik.

-Partytown allows you to relocate third-party scripts into web-worker.
-Third-party scripts are often the biggest culprit for making the site how slow time-to-interactive.
+Partytown allows you to relocate third-party scripts into a Web Worker, will full main thread API access.
+Once you optimize everything else, third-party scripts are often the biggest culprit for making the site how slow time-to-interactive.

 We are hard at work on getting Qwik into your hands soon so you can see for yourself what kind of amazing things you can build.